Expert Guide to 22 Key Boiler Parts: Functions, Names & Diagram

 Aquastats

 Aquastats send the correct signal to the burner to start and stop the heating by analyzing the temperature of the fluid inside the boiler.
-It is the control system of the boiler system that decides to heat the boiler as per analyzing the various parameters.
+The control system of the boiler system decides to heat the boiler by analyzing the various parameters.

 Circulator pumps

 A circulator pump is a water-circulating pump of the boiler.
-It helps to distribute the hot water into the various pipes of the boiler radiator system for the right functioning of the boiler.
+It helps to distribute the hot water into the boiler radiator system’s various pipes for the boiler’s right functioning.
 It is necessary to have appropriate maintenance of the pump for better efficiency of the boiler performance.

 Controls